 Ilene's expert tip: Admission includes game tokens to use in the retro arcade.
 The museum offers free guided tours at 1 p.m. and 3 p.m. every Sunday.

-Boasting over 2000 animals from roughly 400 species, the 106-acre Dallas Zoo, founded in 1888, is the largest and oldest zoological park in the state.
+Boasting over 2,000 animals from roughly 400 species, the 106-acre Dallas Zoo is the largest and oldest zoological park in the state.
 But there's more going on here than your usual walk-through animal exhibits.
 Most of the enclosures have been constructed to replicate the animals' natural environments.
 Among them includes the 11-acre Giants of the Savanna, the only zoo exhibit in the United States to mix elephants with other species (think giraffes, cheetahs, zebras) in the same habitat.
-Along with a monorail safari through areas not accessible by foot, there's also a children's zoo complete with interactive exhibits, a petting farm, pony rides and a nature-inspired swap shop where kids can exchange items.
-Daily presentations include animal encounters and a giraffe feeding experience, plus the zoo hosts an assortment of special events throughout the year.
+Along with a mini-train and a custom-made merry-go-round, there's also a children's zoo complete with interactive exhibits, a petting farm, and a nature-inspired swap shop where kids can exchange items.
+Daily presentations include animal encounters and a giraffe feeding experience.

-Recommended for Things to Do with Kids because: The Zoo is a great place to get up close and personal with wildlife.
+Recommended for Things to Do with Kids because: The Zoo is a great place for all ages to get up close and personal with wildlife.

 This 80,000-square foot, indoor-outdoor aquatic paradise will make you forget about the municipality swimming pools of your youth.
 Owned by the City of Grand Prairie, the waterpark features eleven different waterslides, including the nation's tallest indoor Aqualoop and the first indoor double rider Aquasphere inner tube ride.
 Not into water slides?
 No problem, the park also boasts a surf simulator, a 10,000-square-foot wave pool, a kiddie play area and one of the longest lazy rivers in America.
 Add in a 4,000-square-foot arcade, a café and a full-service bar, and good luck convincing your family to leave.
 Best of all, you don't need to wait for summertime to get your splash on, the park is open year-round.